The Road to Coronation Street: Reception

 The drama achieved a peak of 852,000 viewers on its first transmission, making it the second most popular programme in BBC Four's history, behind 2008's The Curse of Steptoe at 1.41m viewers.
 Sam Wollaston, a critic for The Guardian, gave a positive review, stating "The Road to Coronation Street is fond and warm and charming", and stated there were "fine performances" from the entire cast, in particular from David Dawson and Steven Berkoff.
 Phil Hogan for The Observer also commented on the "superb" quality of acting, and also praised Jessie Wallace personally, saying: "Watching EastEnders star Jessie Wallace storm through her audition as blowsy Street firebrand Elsie Tanner – tearing into her delinquent son Dennis for nicking two bob out of her purse – made the hairs on the back of my neck stand on end."
 Grace Dent of The Guardian echoed Hogan's comments, saying "Obviously, the star of this show is the sublime Jessie Wallace playing 60s megastar Pat Phoenix, who played Corrie's Elsie Tanner."
 Jane Simon of the Daily Mirror stated the programme was "a triumph on every level".
 The Road to Coronation Street was awarded Best Single Drama at the 2011 British Academy Television Awards.
-Additionally, Jessie Wallace and Lynda Baron were both nominated in the Best Supporting Actress Category for their performances as Pat Phoenix and Violet Carson, respectively, however, Lauren Socha won the award for her role in the E4 series Misfits.The Road to Coronation Street was repeated on 11 December 2020 on ITV3, as part of the 60th Anniversary celebrations of Coronation Street.
+Additionally, Jessie Wallace and Lynda Baron were both nominated in the Best Supporting Actress Category for their performances as Pat Phoenix and Violet Carson, respectively, however, Lauren Socha won the award for her role in the E4 series Misfits.
+The Road to Coronation Street was repeated on 6 August 2012 on BBC4, and on 11 December 2020 on ITV3, as part of the 60th Anniversary celebrations of Coronation Street, and on 8 and 14 December 2025 on ITV3.